coreos/docs/oem/index.md

 mount /dev/loop0p6 /mnt/
 ```

-This partition will be mounted at /usr/share/oem, so your `run.sh` would need to be placed at `/mnt/oem.sh` in this example.
+This partition will be mounted at /usr/share/oem, so your `run` would need to be placed at `/mnt/oem.sh` in this example.

-From there, you will need to implement a run.sh
+From there, you will need to implement a run

 [coreos-dev-channel-raw]: http://storage.core-os.net/coreos/amd64-generic/dev-channel/coreos_production_image.bin.bz2

-## run.sh in detail
+## run in detail

 `/usr/share/oem/` is /dev/disk6 (partition 6) mounted at `/usr/share/oem/`

 ### Simple example

-The simplest way to handle setup is to create a `run.sh` that does everything you need.
+The simplest way to handle setup is to create a `run` that does everything you need.
 For instance:

 ```
 #!/bin/bash